stephaniecrocker91/rock-paper-scissors/README.md

 1. The site is designed in a way that makes the game fun and easy to play.

 YES!
 The styling of the site is simplistic and fun.
 The buttons and big and bright, and are styled when being hovered over.
 The page displays images of rock, paper and scissors when called upon.
 The images are big and bold.
-The rounds are clearly labeled and the results clearly displayed.
+The rounds are clearly labelled and the results clearly displayed.
 It is easy for the user to Refresh the game and play again and again!

 <img src="assets/images/results-display.png" width="300px">

 <img src="assets/images/refresh-1.png" width="300px"> <img src="assets/images/refresh-2.png" width="300px">

-2. The games feels personal as the user can input their name and see it displayed throughout.
+2. The game feels personal as the user can input their name and see it displayed throughout.

 YES!
 The player is able to input their name into an initial form.
 This is required to play the game.
 That name is then displayed at the bottom of the user's selection. the use of this tool makes the game personal!

 <img src="assets/images/name-form.png" width="300px"> <img src="assets/images/name-display.png" width="300px">

-3. The game round's and scores are displayed throughout.
+3. The game rounds and scores are displayed throughout.

 YES!
 Both are displayed clearly throughout the rounds.